KittyCAD/glass-skeleton/README.md

 The output of a capture is in BSON, as it has the ability to keep binary together with other metadata.
 Please refer to the class for its structure.

+The BSON data can be more comfortably read using
+`node replay/index.ts --view '<capture.json>'`.

+When sharing individual BSON captures, be courteous and upload a human-friendly version to a snippet service and share that URL.

 #### Configuration

 The `GlassSkeletonRecorder` class takes a configuration object which passes in